pikers/piker/README.rst

     :target: https://actions-badge.atrox.dev/piker/pikers/goto

-``piker`` is a broker agnostic, next-gen FOSS toolset for real-time trading targeted at hardcore Linux users.
+``piker`` is a broker agnostic, next-gen FOSS toolset for real-time trading targeted at retail traders (pikers) who are not satisfied with the market tools that are currently available.

 we use as much bleeding edge tech as possible including (but not limited to):